 Do you complete the entire process in-house or do you work with an oral surgeon?

 Each dentist office has a different process.
 Some will perform the entire procedure, including the placing of the implant and attaching the crown in-house, while others will only attach the crown.
 This makes it important to find out whether you will need to work with multiple providers or if you will see the same dentist from start to finish.

 Can you restore my existing dental implant if the crown is damaged?

 If you already have dental implants but have damaged the crown (tooth portion) of one of them, you may qualify for a dental restoration that leaves the implanted portion alone.
 This is the most convenient and affordable way to address the problem.
 Therefore, find out if a dentist offers restorative solutions before starting the procedure.

-Check out what others are saying about our implant consultation support services on Yelp: Questions to Ask at Your Dental Implants Consultation Fullerton
+Check out what others are saying about our implant consultation support services on Google: Questions to Ask at Your Dental Implants Consultation Fullerton

 What are the requirements to qualify for a dental implants procedure?

 At Smile With Style, we place dental implants in patients for a variety of reasons.
 One of the key, qualifying factors is health.
 If you have any other oral health problems, these will need to be addressed first.
 Since this is a surgical procedure, it is important to start the process with healthy teeth and gums.
 The other qualifying factor is bone density.
 We will take X-rays in our Fullerton dental office to determine if your bone is dense enough for secure implant placement.
 If it is not, we can discuss other options such as bone grafts.